tungpatrick/ellognea-ptung-mental-health/milestone2_writeup.md

 ![](img/DataView.png)

-Lastly, the ```Variable Descriptions``` tab shows what each variable means.
+Lastly, the ```Variable Descriptions``` tab shows the meaning of each variable.
 We've explicitly defined the variables in order to avoid any confusion that might hinder the interpretability of the plots.

 ![](img/VariableDescriptions.png)